Vineetsridhar/Impression/README.md

 5. Run the application `npm run start`.
 6. A web browser should open up with the Metro Bundler.
 If not press `?` in the terminal to display a list of commands for help.
 7. Select the `connection` setting `LAN`.
 8. When the connection is complete, use the `Expo` app to scan the QR code that appears in the terminal or web page.
-The app should should now appear on your android devices screen.
+The app should now appear on your android devices screen.

 # Linting

 For linting, we decided to ignore these errors/warnings:

+#### ContactDetail.tsx
+1. 122:11 error Missing "key" prop for element in iterator react/jsx-key

+#### ContactScreen.tsx
+1. 183:31 error Unexpected empty arrow function           @typescript-eslint/no-empty-function
+2. 266:41 warning 'navigation' is defined but never used  @typescript-eslint/no-unused-vars

+#### GroupDetail.tsx
+1. 23:31 error Unexpected empty arrow function  @typescript-eslint/no-empty-function

+#### GroupScreen.tsx
+1. 32:5 warning 'focusListener' is assigned a value but never used  @typescript-eslint/no-unused-vars

+#### ScanScreen.tsx
+1. 71:5 warning 'type' is defined but never used                                            @typescript-eslint/no-unused-vars
+2. 82:20 error Do not access Object.prototype method 'hasOwnProperty' from target object    no prototype-builtins

+#### index.tsx
+1. 37:21 error Component definition is missing display name  react/display-name
+2. 37:24 error 'color' is missing in props validation        react/prop-types
+3. 37:31 error 'size' is missing in props validation         react/prop-types

 1. E1101 (no-member) for all python files that have to do with the SQLAlchemy instances
 2. R0902 (too-many-instance-attributes) because we need that many instances for our project